Certificate of Compliance - Property Sale

 Guidelines for Compliance

-Please see the guidelines below regarding how to receive a Certificate of Compliance when buying or selling a property.
-If you believe your property already has a Certificate of Compliance on file, please contact Ross Valley Sanitary District (Ross Valley Sanitary District) at 415-259-2949 or via email.
+Please see the guidelines below for how to receive a Certificate of Compliance when buying or selling a property.
+If you believe your property already has a Certificate of Compliance on file, please contact Ross Valley Sanitary District (RVSD) at 415-259-2949 or email us for more information.

 Step 1.
 Determine if the Existing Private Sewer Lateral is Eligible for Exemption

 If the Private Sewer Lateral was constructed or fully replaced and passed final inspection by a District Inspector within the last 20 years, the Private Sewer Lateral will be exempt from the pressure test.
-To determine if your lateral is exempt, please contact the District at 415-259-2949 or contact us.
-Please be sure to include your name, contact information, full address of the property in question, parcel number (if available), and any information you may have that would lead you to believe the property may be exempt.
+To determine if your lateral is exempt, call RVSD at 415-259-2949 or email Info@rvsd.org.
+Be sure to include your name, contact information, full address of the property in question, parcel number (if available), and any information you may have that would lead you to believe the property may be exempt.
 All of this information will help us when reviewing the District's records.
 If the District is unable to provide an immediate answer, one will be provided within 2 business days.

 Step 2.
 Determine if the Existing Private Sewer Lateral is in Compliance

-Determine if the existing Private Sewer Lateral meets the requirements of the Ordinance (PDF).
-Hire a plumbing contractor to check for leaks and other defects.
+Determine if the existing Private Sewer Lateral meets the requirements of the Ordinance (PDF) and hire a plumbing contractor to check for leaks and other defects.
 Your contractor will advise you if work is needed for your Private Sewer Lateral to pass the pressure test.
-If not work is required, proceed to Step 5 below.
+If no work is required, proceed to Step 5 below.

 During the installation of new gas lines by Pacific Gas and Electric Company (PG&E), some private sewer laterals may have been pierced or completely bored through - known as a cross bore.
-Underground Service Alert does not typically mark private sewer laterals and as a result, cross bores may go undetected, and if damaged create a potentially hazardous situation.
+Underground Service Alert (USA) does not typically mark private sewer laterals when out marking utilities.
+As a result, cross bores may go undetected, and if pipe has been damaged, create a potentially hazardous situation.
 For gas line cross bore information, visit PG&E's website.
 A review of a closed-circuit television (CCTV) inspection should also include looking for evidence of cross bore.
 If you suspect a gas line cross bore, call PG&E at 800-743-5000.
 If you suspect a gas leak, warn inhabitants, evacuate the area and call 911 and PG&E at 800-743-5000.

 Step 3.
 Obtain Required Permits